Regularized Online Allocation Problems: Fairness and Beyond: Numerical Experiments

 where $\lambda$ is the weight of the regularizer.
 In the experiments, we consider the regularization levels $\lambda\in\{0, 0.1, 0.01, 0.001, 0.0001\}$ and lengths of horizon $T\in \{10^2, 10^3, 2 \cdot 10^3, \ldots, 10^4\}$.

 \textbf{Implementation Details.} In the numerical experiments, we implemented Algorithm~\ref{al:sg} with weights $w_j=\rho_j^2$ and step-size $0.01 \cdot T^{-1/2}$.
-The dual update \eqref{eq:dual_update} is computed by solving a convex quadratic program as stated in Appendix \ref{sec:reference_function} using \emph{cvxpy}~\citep{diamond2016cvxpy}.
+The dual update \eqref{eq:dual_update} is computed by solving a convex quadratic program as stated in Section \ref{sec:algorithm} using \emph{cvxpy}~\citep{diamond2016cvxpy}.
 For each regularization level $\lambda$ and time horizon $T$, we randomly choose $T$ samples from their dataset that are fed to Algorithm~\ref{al:sg} sequentially.
 In order to compute the regret, we utilize the dual objective evaluated at the average dual $D(\frac{1}{T}\sum_{t=1}^T \mu_t)$ as an upper bound to the benchmark.
 We report the average cumulative reward, the average max-min consumption fairness, and the average regret of $100$ independent trials in Figure~\ref{fig:numerical}.
 Ellipsoids in Figure~\ref{fig:numerical}~(b) give 95\% confidence regions for the point estimates.

-\textbf{Observations.} Consistent with Theorem \ref{thm:master}, Figure \ref{fig:numerical} (a) suggests that regret grows at rate $O(\sqrt{T})$ for all regularization levels.
+\textbf{Discussion.} Consistent with Theorem \ref{thm:master}, Figure \ref{fig:numerical} (a) suggests that regret grows at rate $O(\sqrt{T})$ for all regularization levels.
 Figure \ref{fig:numerical} (b) presents the trade-off between reward and fairness with the 95\% confidence ellipsoid.
 In particular, we can double the max-min fairness while sacrificing only about $4\%$ of the reward by choosing $\lambda=0.01$.
-This showcases that fairness can be significantly improved by solving the regularized problem with a small amount of reward reduction.
+This showcases that fairness can be significantly improved (in particular given that the highest possible fairness is $2/3$) by solving the regularized problem with a small amount of reward reduction.